 Surface Waters of the State includes lakes, rivers, ponds, streams, wetlands, inland waters, salt waters, and all other surface waters and water courses within the jurisdiction of the state of Washington.

-10- year, 24-hour precipitation event means the maximum 24 hour precipitation event with a probable reoccurrence interval of once in 10 years.

 Total Daily Maximum Load (TMDL) means a calculation of the maximum amount of a pollutant that a waterbody can receive and still meet State water quality standards.
 Percentages of the total maximum daily load are allocated to the various pollutant sources.
 A TMDL is the sum of the allowable loads of a single pollutant from all contributing point and nonpoint sources.
 The TMDL calculations must include a "margin of safety" to ensure that the waterbody can be protected in case there are unforeseen events or unknown sources of the pollutant.
 The calculation must also account for seasonable variation in water quality.
 A TMDL is effective after EPA approval.
 TMDL as used in this permit includes alternative “direct to implementation plans”.

 Total Dissolved Solids (TDS) means those solids that are capable of passing through a glass fiber filter (1.0 – 1.5 µm) and dried to a constant weight at 180 degrees centigrade.